mypiaware/virtual-radar-server-installation/README.md

 This script may be safely ran multiple times if wanting to change a few of the settings from the original installation.

-This script has been confirmed to work with VRS version 2.4.4 on Raspberry Pi OS Buster (32-bit -- Desktop & Lite), Ubuntu 20.04 and Fedora 32.
-Note that Raspberry Pi OS was recently known as Raspbian.
+This script has been confirmed to work with VRS version 2.4.4 on Raspberry Pi OS Buster (32-bit -- Desktop & Lite), Ubuntu 20.04 and Fedora 31.  [(Please read the important note below regarding Fedora 32!)](https://github.com/mypiaware/virtual-radar-server-installation/blob/master/README.md#fedora-32-issue)  Note that "Raspberry Pi OS" was recently known as "Raspbian".

 The author of this VRS installation script has nothing to do with the creation, development or support of VRS.
 Please visit the VRS website and also consider donating towards this amazing project:  [www.virtualradarserver.co.uk](http://www.virtualradarserver.co.uk/)